googlecloudrobotics/core/src/java/com/cloudrobotics/tokenvendor/README.md

 # Token vendor

 The token vendor supports a collection of OAuth-related workflows.
+For that the TokenVendorModule.java registers 4 handlers.

+The PublicKey{Publish,Read}Handlers abstract the access to a device registry (a public key store).
+Currently the codebase supports GCP's CloudIot-Registry and an in-memory store that is only used for testing.

+## Robot registration

+New robots get registered by a human administrator (authorized by an access token on the request).
+The method add the provided public key to the configured key store.
+Write access to the public key registry needs to be restricted to refuse eg. robots to register other robots.

+* URL: /apis/core.token-vendor/v1/public-key.publish
+* Method: POST
+* URL Params:
+  * device-id: unique device name (by default robot-<robot-id>)
+* Body: application/x-pem-file
+* Response: only http status code
+* Impl: PublicKeyPublishHandler.java

+## Public key retrieval

+To verify messages send by a robot one can fetch the public key from the keystore using this method.

+* URL: /apis/core.token-vendor/v1/public-key.read
+* Method: GET
+* URL Params:
+  * device-id: unique device name (by default robot-<robot-id>)
+* Response: application/x-pem-file
+* Impl: PublicKeyReadHandler.java

 ## OAuth2 access token requests by robots

-Robots sign JWTs with their local private keys, and have public keys stored in Cloud IoT.
-The token vendor will hand out OAuth access tokens for robot-service@ service account.
+Robots sign JWTs with their local private keys.
+These get verified against the public keys from the keystore.
+If the key is present and enabled, the token vendor will hand out an OAuth access token for robot-service@ service account.

+* URL: /apis/core.token-vendor/v1/token.oauth2
+* Method: POST
+* Body: JWT query (TokenSource)
+* Response: application/json
+* Impl: TokenVendorHandler.java

 ## AuthN/Z verification

 Browsers or robots can query endpoints like the ws-proxy with authorization headers or a `?token=` query parameter.
 They are already authenticated, and the token vendor just checks that IAM authorizes the request.

+* URL: /apis/core.token-vendor/v1/token.verify
+* Method: GET
+* URL Params:
+  * robots: boolean to indicate if robot-service account tookens are allowed
+* Response: only http status code
+* Impl: VerificationHandler.java

 ## Interactive AuthN & AuthZ